 When it comes to optimizing the performance of your boat, there are a few things that will provide immediate benefits: cleaning your boat’s hull, keeping your engine tuned up, and choosing the right propeller.
 Choosing the right propeller will allow your engine to operate in the recommended RPM range, but prevent the engine from over-revving.
 This is where maximum horsepower is produced, with ideal engine loading.
+A correctly sized prop will also help increase the fuel efficiency of your boat.

 What is the proper propeller size for my boat?